rht-labs/tech-exercise/docs/1-the-manual-menace/6-nordmart-review.md

     <img width="%" src="images/1-6-2-oc-pods-ui.jpg">
     </p>

+    You will see a pod with prefix **review**.
+This is application.applicationName in our values.yaml

-5. You will see a pod named review-web / <application_name> created.
-Helm also created the following supporting resources.
+5. Helm chart also created the following supporting resources.

  - ServiceAccount
  - ConfigMap